bamos/bamos.github.io/_posts/2014-10-17-merge-pdfs-for-printing.md

 ---
 layout: post
-title: Merging PDF's for printing by adding blank pages with Python.
+title: Merging PDFs for printing by adding blank pages with Python.
 tags: [Python]
 ---